Aurcereal/sculptor/README.md

 - Week 4: Polish, troubleshoot, test building, and potentially add different visual materials

 Submit your Design doc as usual via pull request against this repository.

+## Milestone 1:

+For this milestone, I mostly just setup WebGPU and classes for drawing and using compute shaders with it.
+Setting up and learning WebGPU took me more time than I expected.

+## Milestone 2:

+For this milestone, I set up compute shaders for generating and updating the 3D scalar field as well as compute shaders for generating the mesh from the field (marching cubes) and a compute shader for raycasting to the surface.
+The user can edit geometry with their mouse.

+I plan on adding UI for changing the brush size and power, as well as adding color and smooth normals.
+I plan on having extra operations like mirror, twist around an axis, and sdf-like domain repetition.
+I'm not sure if I'll have time to add the sdf-like operations for the final submission.
 ## Milestone 1: Implementation part 1 (due 11/12)
 Begin implementing your engine!
 Don't worry too much about polish or parameter tuning -- this week is about getting together the bulk of your generator implemented.
 By the end of the week, even if your visuals are crude, the majority of your generator's functionality should be done.